microsoft/knack/README.rst

 ------------

-.. note:: The project is in `initial development phase <https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase>`__.
+.. note:: The project is in its `initial development phase <https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase>`__.
 We recommend pinning to at least a specific minor version when marking **knack** as a dependency in your project.

 ------------